alegarcia-dev/Kepler-exoplanet-analysis/README.md

 <details><summary><i>Click to expand</i></summary>

-Only the features that are mentioned most frequently are defined in this dictionary.
+Only the features that are most pertinent to this project are defined in this dictionary.
 For the full data dictionary and more details refer to this [link](https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html).

 | Variable              | Meaning      |
 | --------------------- | ------------ |